H&R Block shares skid again on store-shuttering plan

 WASHINGTON — Shares of H&R Block were down for the second day in a row following the tax preparer’s announcement that it would shutter 400 offices in response to a new tax law that could simplify the average American’s return.

 H&R Block reported a 4 percent increase in revenue and a 2.5 percent jump in its U.S. client base in 2018, but the company said it expected revenue to decline 3 percent next year.
-Shares declined 18 percent on Wednesday and another 2 percent Thursday, falling to $23.71 from $29.60 in two days.
+Its stock fell 18 percent Wednesday and another 2 percent Thursday, falling to $23.77 from $29.60 in two days.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.